ResearchObject/ro-crate/docs/1.2-DRAFT/metadata.md

 4. The _RO-Crate Website_ is [HTML 5], and the _RO-Crate Metadata Document_ is [JSON-LD], one of the [W3C RDF 1.1 formats].
 5. The _RO-Crate Metadata Document_ reuse common vocabularies like [Schema.org], and this specification [recommend identifiers](#recommended-identifiers) it should link to.

+## Common principles for RO-Crate entities

+For all entities listed in an _RO-Crate Metadata Document_ the following principles apply:

+1. The entity MUST have a `@id` (see [Describing entities in JSON-LD](appendix/jsonld.md#describing-entities-in-json-ld))
+2. The entity MUST have a `@type`, which MAY be an array.
+3. The `@type` SHOULD include at least one [Schema.org] type, chosen to most accurately describe the entity (ultimate fallback: [Thing]), except where defined in this specification
+4. The entity SHOULD have a human-readable `name`, in particular if its `@id` do not go to a human-readable Web page
+5. The properties used on the entity SHOULD be applicable to the `@type` (or superclass) according to their definitions.
+For instance, the property [publisher] can be used on a [Dataset] as it applies to its superclass [CreativeWork].
+6. Property references to other entities (e.g. `author` property to a `Person` entity) SHOULD use the `{ "@id": "..."}` object form (see [JSON-LD appendix](appendix/jsonld.md))
+7. The entity SHOULD be ultimately referencable from the root data set (possibly through another reachable data- or [contextual entity](contextual-entities.md))

 ## Base metadata standard: Schema.org

 [Schema.org] is the base metadata standard for RO-Crate.
 Schema.org was chosen because it is widely used on the World Wide Web and supported by search engines, on the assumption that discovery is likely to be maximized if search engines index the content.